 7. Be sure to stock up on lube.
-The most important part is to have good lube that you trust, and be sure to use it on both yourself and on him for maximum ease.
+The most important part is to have good lube that you trust, and be sure to use it on both yourself and whatever will be penetrating you for maximum ease.
 Water-based lubricants work great.

 8. The rules about using condoms.
-Yes, you must use a condom.
-The most important thing to keep in mind, though, is that you absolutely must switch condoms in between vaginal and anal penetration.
+If your partner has a penis and is using it, you must use a condom.
+And you absolutely must switch condoms in between vaginal and anal penetration.

 9. Relax, but yes it might hurt a bit.
 You're reading this because you don't want it to hurt, right?
 Well, I promise it'll be OK but yes, it might hurt a bit at the start.
 The key is to pause as you need to.

 10. Get ready to take full control.
 This one is key, OK?
-You, ladies, are the ones that need to be in control.
-This is a different experience for you, and you need to gently guide him in, not the other way around.
+You are the one that needs to be in control.
+This is a different experience for you, and you need to gently guide your partner in, not the other way around.

 Next Up: 15 more anal sex tips